 You aren’t a wireframer, but you need a wireframe.
 Just something simple to show the web developer what you are thinking.
-Preferably, this wireframe will be quick, easy, and inexpensive to make.
+A hand-drawn wireframe won’t cut it—you aren’t an artist—and you don’t have the time to learn complicated wireframing software.

 How to make a wireframe in Lucidchart

-With Lucidchart, you can build wireframes and mockups for websites and mobile devices.
-Mockups are visual models of things you plan to build.
+With Lucidchart, you can build both wireframes and mockups for websites and mobile devices.
+Mockups are visual models of what you plan to build.
 They look very similar to the final product but don’t possess the same functionality.
-On the other hand, wireframes focus more on simulating functionality and less on demonstrating form.
-Both are useful when thinking through UI/UX properties.
+Wireframes, on the other hand, focus more on simulating functionality and less on demonstrating form.

 - Flowchart shapes: These standard geometric flowchart shapes are already pinned to your toolbar, and you may find it useful to keep them on hand.
 Use rectangles to divide a website into sections or use arrows to illustrate the flow from one UI element to another.